 By nurturing potential through flexible, responsive, challenging, and creative learning experiences, Advanced Academics programming supports FCPS' goal of preparing students to be successful global citizens and innovators.
 While the instructional strategies associated with best practices for gifted and advanced learners generally benefit all learners, we recognize that the unique academic needs of our most advanced learners often require specialized resources and instructional techniques that challenge the highest levels of cognition.
 Ongoing, specialized professional learning for staff who work with highly able learners is a key component of ensuring excellent teaching and support for these learners.

 Because FCPS values research, the Office of Advanced Academics engages in ongoing investigation of the best practices for highly-able and gifted learners.
 Recent research in the field of gifted education prompted FCPS to revise and examine its programs through the lens of the National Association for Gifted Children's (NAGC) definition of giftedness and its six Gifted Programming Standards.
-Highlights of NAGC's work to redefine giftedness include the following:
+Highlights of the NAGC's work to redefine giftedness include the following:

 - The development of ability or talent is a lifelong process.
 It can be evident in children as exceptional performance measures of ability, actual achievement in a subject area, or a rapid rate of learning compared to peers.